bitnami/bitnami-docker-dokuwiki/README.md

 - The size of the container image has been decreased.
 - The configuration logic is now based on Bash scripts in the *rootfs/* folder.
 - The DokuWiki container image has been migrated to a "non-root" user approach.
 Previously the container ran as the `root` user and the Apache daemon was started as the `daemon` user.
 From now on, both the container and the Apache daemon run as user `1001`.
-You can revert this behavior by changing `USER 1001` to `USER root` in the Dockerfile.
+You can revert this behavior by changing `USER 1001` to `USER root` in the Dockerfile, or `user: root` in `docker-compose.yml`.
 Consequences:
   - The HTTP/HTTPS ports exposed by the container are now `8080/8443` instead of `80/443`.
   - Backwards compatibility is not guaranteed when data is persisted using docker or docker-compose.
 We highly recommend migrating the DokuWiki site by exporting its content, and importing it on a new DokuWiki container.
 Follow the steps in [Backing up your container](#backing-up-your-container) and [Restoring a backup](#restoring-a-backup) to migrate the data between the old and new container.